Multimedia SEO: Why Your Content Should Live in Five Formats

 A single researched topic can become a long-form blog post, a long-form YouTube video, a vertical cut for TikTok and Reels and Shorts, a podcast episode, and a set of images and audiogram clips.
 Each one occupies different SERP real estate.
 Each one reaches a slightly different audience.
 The blog post wins the organic listing.
 The long-form video wins the video carousel and lives in YouTube search.
 The vertical short wins discovery on platforms where the audience already is.
 The podcast wins the podcast result.
 The images win image search and share well everywhere.

 The leverage isn’t free.
 Each format takes some additional work.
-But the marginal cost of producing a vertical cut from a horizontal video, or an audiogram from a podcast clip, has dropped to nearly nothing this year.
+But the marginal cost of producing a vertical cut from a horizontal video, or an audiogram from a podcast clip, has dropped to nearly nothing in the last few years.
 Tools below.

 What changed